Honorary Commanders Learn About Luke AFB

+The HCC program intends to pair up base leadership with community leaders who have limited or no knowledge about the Air Force.
+Base leaders can showcase their capabilities and programs while encouraging partnerships between the Air Force and local communities.

+“Luke AFB is part and parcel to the community in which we reside,” said Brig.
+Gen. Jason Rueschhoff, 56th Fighter Wing commander.
+“It’s very important for us at Luke to remain transparent with the community that we’re apart of.”

-U.S. Air Force Col. Matthew Johnston, 56th Operations Group commander, instructs an honorary commander controlling an F-16 training simulator, Jan.
-31, 2023, at Luke Air Force Base, Arizona.
-The 56th Training Squadron provided HCCs an opportunity to test an F-16 training simulator to gain insight into F-16 pilot training operations and their importance within the Department of Defense.
-(U.S. Air Force photo by Airman 1st Class Mason Hargrove)
+During the event, the 56th Training Squadron provided HCCs an opportunity to test an F-16 Fighting Falcon training simulator to gain insight into F-16 pilot training operations and their importance within the Department of Defense.

+“It’s a great way for us to understand what the base does and what the mission is,” said Thomas Maynard, honorary commander.
+“Coming from a military family, I thought it was a good opportunity to learn more about the Air Force and how it works.”

+HCCs are projected to return in March for an aircraft and support elements display hosted by the 56th Operations Group and the 56th Maintenance Group.

 |Date Taken: